P1kachu/ProgrammingLearning/README.md

 - [Thommath] who corrected the Java correction.
 - [Imbavirus] who provided some corrections to Swift.
 - [faizaanceg] who did the Javascript correction.
+- [ZaneH] who did the Objective-C correction.

 Thanks to you !

 #Notes
 - When editing an existing correction, please take care not to **break** it.
 Verify that it still works the same way it did before.
-- The Swift correction was created at the time where XCode was in version 6b5.
+- The Swift correction was created at the time where Xcode was in version 6b5.
 The language has evolved since and thus the correction may not be 100% accurate.